-The /init command analyses your codebase and creates a CLAUDE.md file.
-Its contents are included in every request, so it should contain the minimum information Claude needs: common commands, code style rules, key architectural patterns, and critical file paths.
+When you run /init, Claude Code analyses your codebase and creates a CLAUDE.md file.
+The contents of this file are included in every single request you make, so it should contain the minimum information Claude needs to work effectively – things like common commands, code style rules, key architectural patterns, and critical file paths.

 | Type | Scope | Version Controlled? |